-The Board finds based on a preponderance of the credible evidence that the claimant met her burden of demonstrating that she quit for valid circumstances within the meaning of \S 8-1001.
-Only the minimum five week penalty is warranted, measured and appropriate on the facts of this case.
+However, the Board finds based on a preponderance of the credible evidence that the claimant did not meet his burden of demonstrating that he quit for valid circumstances within the meaning of $\S 8-1001$ .

+The Board finds only the minimum five-week penalty is measured and appropriate on the facts of this case.

 The hearing examiner's decision shall be reversed for the reasons stated herein.